 Orlando has been in ICE (Immigration & Customs Enforcement) custody since December 2009.
 His deportation was triggered by old minor misdemeanor charges for stealing a pack of batteries and a razor.
 He has been separated from his wife, daughter & family for just under 3 years (Isabelle was only 17 months old when he was detained.)
 His wife and daughter were evicted from their home, lost many household possessions, and were deemed homeless for a period of time due to the loss of Orlando's income.
 His wife, Lisa, is legally disabled.

 If Orlando is deported, Lisa & Isabelle will certainly not get the long-term medical care they both need and will be forced to make an impossible choice.
 Should they leave the rest of their family and their beloved dogs behind and move to a country where they do not know the language with no money, no possessions, not even a place to live?
 Their only other choice is to remain here without a husband or father to help them through the hard times their illness presents.
 Either choice would be devastating to them.
 No one benefits from Orlando’s deportation, instead, two U.S. citizens will suffer even more.

-We ask that you please sign this petition to help Orlando remain in the U.S. Orlando has shown that he has learned from his youthful mistakes and deserves another chance, Lisa deserves to have her husband with her and Isabelle deserves to be able to grow up with her father.
-Please help them with your signature.
-Then share this petition and ask your friends to do the same.
+We ask that you please review and accept this letter and the petition to which is represents to help Orlando remain in the U.S. Orlando has shown that he has learned from his youthful mistakes and deserves another chance, Lisa deserves to have her husband with her and Isabelle deserves to be able to grow up with her father.